mickaelandrieu/xml-linter/README.md

 $ ./xml-linter ./vendor/symfony/translation/Tests/fixtures/resources.xlf
 ```

-Also, if you install it as a dependency or your project the binary will automaticaly be located into ``vendors/bin``.
+Installing it as a dependency of your project will automatically move the binary ``vendors/bin`` folder.

 ## Contribute ?